 Small Poodle mixes combine a Toy or Miniature Poodle with another small breed.
-These pocket-pets aim to merge both personalities and looks into one cute package.
+These pocket-pets are becoming increasingly popular.
+They aim to merge both personalities and looks into one cute package.

 Hopefully with the added bonus of a hypoallergenic coat.

 For full reviews of the small Poodle mixes, check out their main articles here:

 |Bulldog Poodle mix||Doxiepoo|